ElucidataInc/ElMaven/docs/UnlabeledLCMSWorkflow.rst

 In the above image, EIC for a UTP group is displayed.
 If the samples were aligned, all peaks would lie at the same RT.
 Since this is not the case the samples need to be aligned.

-*Alignment visualization* (Insert icon) can be used to judge the extent of deviation from median RT.
+*Alignment visualization* |show alignment visualisation| can be used to judge the extent of deviation from median RT.

 .. image:: /image/11.png